 A lack of knowledge of IT professions

 We can now ask ourselves why these courses do not attract female students.
-Analyses of universities and specialized schools that have achieved lasting parity in their IT promotions and prograns show that IT is still far too rooted in clichés that are not very rewarding for female students seeking freedom and equality.
+Analyses of universities and specialized schools that have achieved lasting parity in their IT promotions and programs show that IT is still far too rooted in clichés that are not very rewarding for female students seeking freedom and equality.

 The IT professions are not well known to professors and students and suffer from the lack of female teaching staff.
 The stereotype of the computer engineer, frail and pale, with no social life and stuck days and night behind a computer screen writing code, is wrong, yet deeply rooted in people’s minds.
 This vision very simplistic, is far from reality.
 IT is a very broad field with a multitude of professions, technologies and opportunities.
-There are many opportunities available to all.
+There are many options and evolutions available to all.

 Perhaps one day the workforce will become perfectly mixed… In the meantime, for the handful of women who have already chosen IT, it is necessary to know how to impose oneself and make their place among all these men.
 According to the companies, this is a more or less easy task.